jprl01/SEC/README.md

 In order to guarantee the required security and design specifications, we designed a set of 5 demo tests that consist of running 4 servers and
 1 client, here we'll explain in depth how each one works, for running commands check the next section.
+**- Correct Functionality(PuppetMaster):**
+* A regular client
+* Four regular servers

 **- Byzantine Server Attack(ByzantinePuppetMaster):**
 * A regular Client;
 * Three regular Servers;
 * A byzantine Server.
   The byzantine Server always proposes the string "byzantine" in the PREPARE broadcast, no matter what value the Client sent to be added to the blockchain.
 However, because of the IBFT consensus protocol implemented, a quorum of Servers still decides the correct value (the one proposed by the Client);

 **- Duplicate Message Attack(DuplicateMessagePuppetMaster):**
 * A byzantine Client that duplicates the messages sent to a specific server;